betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

 Which modality(s) of communication with former project stakeholders will be maintained
+`
+   The use of mailing list for this purpose should be discouraged and avoided at all costs.

 * Identify the modality(s) of contact that will be maintained for any inquiries occurring *after* project discontinuation (e.g. email, twitter, GitHub discussions, etc.).